Gerbil toys & foraging toys – enrichment, puzzles & demolition toys

 - Delivery from our own stock

-Nice wooden play roll for rodents and rabbits.
-The play roll is made of untreated natural wood and is equipped with a bell, which provides extra fun.
-Boredom in the enclosure is a thing of the past with this nice play roll!
+Fun wooden play roll for rodents and rabbits.
+The play roll is made of untreated natural wood and is equipped with a bell, which provides extra playtime fun.
+Boredom in the enclosure is a thing of the past with this fun play roll!

 Read more- Voor 17 uur besteld, dezelfde dag verzonden!